Localization

 2. If you're translating into multiple languages, add a custom override for each language your program supports.

-3. Add the "data-translation-reference" attribute to the web component embed code to reference your translation schema.
+3. Add the "data-translation-reference" attribute to reference your translation schema.

 Show me an example scriptClosed